Candy Eyes Video & Templates

 Can you see the difference in the volume?
 And, if you look real close, the eyes that were outlined and flooded, aren’t all that perfect looking.
-They are more wonky.
+They are wonkier.
 That is alright because they will come in handy for a crazy little monster cookie this Halloween.
 Look at all those candy eyes!
 I can’t wait to use them.
 I already have plans.
-Do you have enough to last through Halloween, Thanksgiving and Christmas?
+Do you have enough to last through Halloween, Thanksgiving, and Christmas?
 If not, what are you waiting for?
 Start making them now so you won’t be stressed later.

 If you are looking for fun ways to use these eyes, here are some ideas for you.